pandosme/EmbeddedFlows/README.md

-# EmbeddedFlows
+# Embedded Flows for Axis Devices
-Application flows to be installed for Node-RED running [Node-RED Installer](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html) in Axis Cameras.
+Application flows to be imported into Node-RED running [Node-RED Installer](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html) in Axis Cameras.

 ## Path Flow Heatmap MongoDB
 An application that stores detected objects paths to a MongoDB.